JKlueber/grammar_to_blocks/README.md

-The cross-reference feature (`CrossReference` → `"reference"` IRPart) is a worked example of this pattern, including adding a brand-new custom Blockly field — see `reference-field.ts` if you need to add another one.
+The cross-reference feature (`CrossReference` → `"reference"` IRPart) is a worked example of this pattern, including adding a brand-new custom Blockly field (see `reference-field.ts` if you need to add another one).

 ---